tdolan21/zephyr-7b-alpha-api/README.md

 This repo contains an api and a chat demo with a redis cache for the zephyr-7b-alpha model from Huggingface.
 This is an unofficial api that can be self hosted on docker, or if you wish you can add the additional configuration to push to ECS.
 Minimum  ideal container is p2.xlarge at $0.90/hour.

+The application also serves as a drop-in replacement with Zephyr-7b-β

+I have a fully separate repo for zephyr-7b-beta available [here](https://github.com/tdolan21/zephyr-7b-beta-api).

 ![Python](https://img.shields.io/badge/python-v3.8+-blue.svg)
 ![FastAPI](https://img.shields.io/badge/FastAPI-0.68.0-green)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-13.3-blue)